 Responsibilities extend to all ramp or ground personnel, vehicles on the ground, and to the air traffic ground controller, as well as other pilots, taxiing mechanics, and planes in the vicinity of your aircraft.

-For comments or questions on how a pilot taxis an airplane please contact us here.
+For comments or questions please contact us here.